izikeros/blog/content/posts/notes/git_hooks.md

 ```

 # Alternatives
-There is tool [pre-commit](https://pre-commit.com/) that ease installation and configuration of git hooks.
+There is a tool [pre-commit](https://pre-commit.com/) that eases the installation and configuration of git hooks.
 Read my note on that: [Pre-commit hooks](./pre-commit-hooks/)

 References:
-- [Git Hooks](https://githooks.com/) - user friendly description, tons of examples, reference links
+- [Git Hooks](https://githooks.com/) - user-friendly description, tons of examples, reference links
 - [Git Book on hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) -

 # Sharing git hooks with the team